 As of March 31, 2021, our pro forma net tangible book value was \$ million, or \$ per share of common stock.
-Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of shares of common stock outstanding as of March 31, 2021, after giving effect to the conversion of all outstanding shares of redeemable convertible preferred stock into an equal number of shares of common stock upon the closing of this offering.
+Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of shares of common stock outstanding as of March 31, 2021, after giving effect to (i) the issuance, sale and conversion into an equal number of shares of common stock of 7,692,306 shares of Series B redeemable convertible preferred stock and the receipt of \$60.0 million of gross proceeds in May 2021 and (ii) the conversion of all 22,998,267 outstanding shares of redeemable convertible preferred stock as of March 31, 2021 into an equal number of shares of common stock upon the closing of this offering.